Juliogarridovico/idle-clicker-game-with-AI-assisted/README.md

 ##The main idea
 Create a simple project, but assisted with the Artificial Intelligences of https://openai.com/.

-They will be used as support to write the code in css, java, the basic design, simple images, even the history of the game
+They will be used as support to write the code in HMTL, CSS, JavaScript, the basic UI design, to draw simple images, even the history of the game

 ## Project setup
 ```